mistral2e/Piggott_APSM_monitoring/RotorDeviation.md

 When the wind turbine is rotating the magnetic flux caused by the magnets passes the stator's coils with the rotor's velocity.
 The change of the flux linkage in each coil induces the voltage.
 According to Faraday's law is the induced voltage proportional to the change of the flux linkage over time:
 <!--- Flux Rotor Deviation  -->
 <img src="Failure_Description/FaradaysLaw.png" width="100" />
 When the rotor is deviated the flux density in the area of the coils differs to the original state.
 This leads to an altered flux linkage curve and an altered voltage curve.
-Due to the vertical misalignment of the rotor to the stator the overall amount of to the flux linked to the coils is lower.
+Due to the vertical misalignment of the rotor to the stator the overall amount of the flux linked to the coils is lower.
 That's why the voltage RMS value is reduced in case of rotor deviation.

 Another approach for the detection of the rotor deviation is to analyse the timestamps of the **voltage zero crossing (ZC)**.
 In theory the time of the Voltage ZC changes when the rotor is deviated.
 The cause can be explained when one looks at the voltage induced in one coil.
 The voltages ZC happens when the amount of flux linkage is maximal, because then the flux linkage time derivative equals zero when it changes its sign.
 If the rotor is deviated the radial position of one's coil flux linkage direction changes.
 Especially when one pole's two magnets on the two rotor disks are not positioned ideally parallel.
-In the drawing the violett flux linkage shows this case.
+In the drawing the violet flux linkage shows this case.